DekoTheKing/-Final-Project-Assessment-for-Scalefocus-Academy/README.md

 5. install wp using helm with this command:
  **helm install wp charts/bitnami/wordpress**
-6. Changing the pod port because some issues orccured with this command: kubectl port-forward --namespace default svc/wp-wordpress 3030:80
+6. Changing the pod port because some issues orccured with this command:
+**kubectl port-forward --namespace default svc/wp-wordpress 3030:80**
-7. Open the browser one localhost:3030 and I was greeted with this
+7. Open the browser one localhost:3030 and I was greeted with this:

 ![wordpress page](https://github.com/DekoTheKing/Final-Project-Assessment-for-Scalefocus-Academy/assets/101192308/944456cf-101f-44e5-91d1-3569e05fab9c)